CARTAvis/carta-archived/README.md

 `./CARTAvis/carta/scripts/install3party.sh`

 ## Build CASA libraries on CentOS 7

+If you have your own gcc/g++/gfortran, please specify the path of them into cmake flag in buildcasa.sh

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things

 1. download Qt 4.8.5 source code (269MB), build and install it into `/usr/local/Trolltech/Qt-4.8.5/`.
-May find some pre-built Qt 4.8.5 package to improve the speed.
 2. Use Qt 4.8.5 to build needed Qwt 6.1.0.
 3. Use Qt 4.8.5 to build CASA libraries.